 How to assemble crepes-

-- Rolled crepes: Spread a generous portion of the custard over crepe.
+- Rolled crepes: Spread a generous portion of the custard over the crepe.
 Start at one end of the crepe and roll the crepe.

-- Triangle crepes: Spread a generous portion of the custard over crepe.
+- Triangle crepes: Spread a generous portion of the custard over the crepe.
 Fold crepe evenly in half.
 Take the folded crepe and fold it into three, creating a triangle.